Hub-Industries/.github/profile/README.md

 You're on the tiny part of the Internet that belongs to Hub Industries; a personal creation intended to group together a whole bunch of "stuff".
 All IT related to Hub Industries is hosted on the Zoo network.
 Basically this is a little self-hosted island in the digital ocean.

+## Contributing
+If you want to get involved with any of our public repositories contact [@Frostielocks](https://github.com/Frostielocks)
 <!--

 **Here are some ideas to get you started:**